Michelangelo's Statue of David is the perfection of the most famous sculpture in Florence and, perhaps, in all the world.

 In 1501 Michelangelo was commissioned to create the David by the Arte della Lana (Guild of Wool Merchant), who were responsible for the upkeep and the decoration of the Cathedral in Florence.

-Supporting his body with the right leg and carrying the left leg forward, the almost divine young hero lets his right hand fall to thigh level as he flexes in the other to shoulder height.
+The David strikes a simple pose: given its size, any stronger action pose risked compromising balance.
+At all events, it was an extraordinary accomplishment to have extracted so nobly and animated a figure out from such a disproportionately flat rectangular mass.
+Supporting his body with the right leg and carrying the left leg forward, the almost divine young hero lets his right-hand fall to the thigh level as he flexes in the other to shoulder height.
 His face is bold yet thoughtful: he is defiantly awaiting his adversary and calmly sizing up his chances like a true Florentine as he plans an attack of questionable loyalty.

 Although the marble was originally part of a project by Santa Maria del Fiore, it had not been decided from the outset that the statue would be included in the cathedral ornamentations; in fact, its final destination was decided in the spring of 1504 by a committee that was made up of the most eminent artists in Florence at the time: Leonardo da Vinci, Sandro Botticelli, Giuliano da Sangallo, Cosimo Rosselli, Piero di Cosimo, Filippino Lippi, Andrea della Robbia, Pietro Perugino.
 While Botticelli was the only one who wanted to locate the David in the vicinity of the cathedral, all of the others agreed that it should be installed in Florence's most representative piazza, in front of the Palazzo della Signoria (now called Palazzo Vecchio).